 Reporting Internet Crimes

-We all use the Internet for just about everything these days.
-We shop, we read the news, we catch up with friends, and a lot more via the Internet, online.
-As we spend more time on the Internet, so do criminals.
-According to the 2017 Internet Crime Report from the Internet Crime Complaint Center (www.ic3.gov), Americans lost more than $1.4 billion dollars due to hackers, fraudsters and online scams.
-So, if you are a victim of an Internet (online) scam, who are you going to call?
-This best approach is to notify the local police and obtain an official police report and also record your incident with the FBI’s Internet Crime Complaint Center (www.ic3.gov).
+We all use the internet for just about everything these days.
+We shop, we read the news, we catch up with friends, and a lot more via the internet, online.
+As we spend more time on the internet, so do criminals.
+According to the 2017 Internet Crime Report from the Internet Crime Complaint Center (www.ic3.gov), Americans lost more than $1.4 billion due to hackers, fraudsters, and online scams.
+So, if you are a victim of an internet (online) scam, who are you going to call?
+This best approach is to notify the local police and obtain an official police report and also record your incident with the FBI’s Internet Crime Complaint Center (IC3).
 Ultimately, you are responsible for your online safety and the safety of your family members.
 Be aware of the numerous and pervasive threats that exist.

-The majority of Internet crimes are conducted by “invisible” criminals.
+The majority of internet crimes are conducted by “invisible” criminals.
 You only interact via e-mails, links, malware, or social media.
-The Federal Trade Commission (FTC) and the Department of Homeland Security offer very information resources on the types of crimes and the actions you can take to protect you and your family.
+The Federal Trade Commission (FTC) and the Department of Homeland Security offer information and resources on the types of crimes and the actions you can take to protect you and your family.
 It takes your awareness and reporting of incidents to help law enforcement track down and prosecute the people responsible.
-In the end, your reports of Internet crimes will help prevents crimes like this from continuing in the future.
+In the end, your reports of internet crimes will help prevents crimes like this from continuing in the future.

 What is an Internet crime or online crime?

-The term "Internet crime" refers to any crime committed via Internet or while online.
-These types of crimes may occur from a personal computer, tablet, or smart phone.
-Last year, the most common Internet crimes were:
+The term "internet crime" refers to any crime committed via the internet or while online.
+These types of crimes may occur from a personal computer, tablet, or smartphone.
+The most common internet crimes are —

 - Data breaches, in which your personal data is stolen from a secure location, personal computer, or mobile device.
 These have become the most common in recent years, with big companies like Target and Equifax losing personal financial information, that lost information can be used to target individuals via phishing or other scams.

-- Fraudulent fees, where a scammer asks you to pay a fee in order to get some type of “award, sweepstakes, etc.” at a later time.
+- Fraudulent fees, where a scammer asks you to pay a fee to get some type of award or sweepstakes at a later time.
 Often, they'll say you've won a contest or could earn a commission for helping facilitate a money transfer.
 These types of scams will require you to send money or provide a method of payment – but you’ll not see an award or sweepstakes, and your money is gone.

 - Identity theft is a difficult and time-consuming crime to deal with due to the big data breaches, personally identifiable information (PII) is being sold on the dark web, and social media hacks have made this type of crime much more common.
 Identity theft happens when a scammer gets enough personal information to open credit card accounts, bank accounts, or get loans in your name, ruining your credit and saddling you with debt.